rubybib/rubybib.org/README.md

-Theses and papers should normally be more substantial than an abstract, should state a research contribution, and should have been reputably peer reviewed or viva'd to be included, but we will make exceptions at our discretion.
+Theses and papers should normally be more substantial than an abstract, should state a research contribution, and should have been reputably peer reviewed or viva'd to be included.
+A general test is that if Ruby was replaced with another language would that have any significant impact on the research.
+If not then Ruby is probably being used as a tool rather than being researched, and we wouldn't include that.

+We will make exceptions at our discretion.

 ## Contributing